djpara/ShapesScreenSaver/README.md

 This is a simple application that displays moving shapes with a screensaver style feel.
 The purpose of this application was to practice reading and processing JSON input as well as practicing different design patterns.

+Secondary purpose was to practice creating and editing javadocs.

 Simply build and run application.
 Two buttons will display:

   Start